 Upgrades do take work and major updates can take even more work.
 People are busy and the reluctance for patching when things are just working is understandable.
 However, when things go End of Life, there are no more valid reasons to not upgrade.
-In fact, with the latest releases of PHP there are a number of benefits to upgrading including a significant increase in site speed.

 PHP End of Life Stats